HassanAbouelela/Galnet-Newsfeed/README.md

 Takes string as input.
 Example: Passing "1" as input would return the record with ID number 1 from the database

 #### Count
-Counts the amount of articles that fit the given conditions.\
+Counts the number of articles that fit the given conditions.\
 Takes string as input.
 Example: "--content --before=3305-06-23"\
 Options:
-- title: Counts the amount of articles that contain a certain term in the title.
+- title: Counts the number of articles that contain a certain term in the title.
-- content: Counts the amount of articles that contain a certain term only in their content.
+- content: Counts the number of articles that contain a certain term only in their content.
-- all: Counts the amount of articles that contain a certain term in either the title or the content.
+- all: Counts the number of articles that contain a certain term in either the title or the content.
-- before: Counts the amount of articles before a given date.
+- before: Counts the number of articles before a given date.
 Format: YYYY-MM-DD
-- after: Counts the amount of articles after a given date.
+- after: Counts the number of articles after a given date.
 Format: YYYY-MM-DD If both the --after & --before tags are given, the search is limited to the dates between both options.

 ## Contact